Reachraksh/Ecommerce-Sales-Dashboard/README.md

 Key features of the dashboard include:

-hashtag#Total Sales, Profit, and Quantity Sold over time
+Total Sales, Profit, and Quantity Sold over time

-hashtag#Monthly, Quarterly, and Yearly comparisons
+Monthly, Quarterly, and Yearly comparisons

-hashtag#Top-performing Products and Salespersons
+Top-performing Products and Salespersons

-hashtag#Sales by Region, Customer Segment, and Product Category
+Sales by Region, Customer Segment, and Product Category

-hashtag#Target vs. Actual Sales tracking
+Target vs. Actual Sales tracking

-hashtag#Drill-down functionality for detailed exploration
+Drill-down functionality for detailed exploration

-hashtag#Slicers for filtering by date, region, category, and sales rep

-hashtag#Power BI’s data modeling and hashtag#DAX functions were used to create calculated measures and KPIs.
+Slicers for filtering by date, region, category, and sales rep Power BI’s data modeling and hashtag#DAX functions were used to create calculated measures and KPIs.
 The visuals were designed for clarity and executive-level reporting, enabling stakeholders to quickly identify areas of high performance and those needing attention.

 🧩 Key Components: